-- -the newly acquired Stow Acres North Course property - -the Town Forest/Memorial Field Complex. - -the state-owned Delaney Complex also offers a great potential to provide universal access to the popular site.
+-the Town Forest/Memorial Field Complex.

+-the state-owned Delaney Complex also offers a great potential to provide universal access to the popular site.
 Relatively modest changes to the parking area and initial access to the walking paths could open the facility for use by many visitors with enhanced accessibility needs.

 Delaney Complex, as well as the Sudbury Road Bridge, also offer potential water accessibility opportunities, something that is currently not available in Stow.